SAP/transactional-storage-framework/README.md

 ### RecordVersion

-The framework provides a traditional record-level versioning mechanism for tss::RelationalTable.
+The framework provides a traditional record-level versioning mechanism for `RelationalTable`.